Privacy Policy

 Our Legal Bases for Using Personal Information

-All organisations need a legal reason to use your personal information.
+All organisations need a legal basis to use your personal information.
 If they don’t have one, they can’t use it.
-There are a number of legal grounds that enable data processing.
-Below are the most relevant grounds you should be aware of.
+There are a number of legal bases that enable data processing.
+The following are the legal bases that we rely on when using your personal information.

 With your consent

 There are some activities where we process personal information with your consent.
-For example, where we want to send you marketing messages by email, we would ask your permission first and you could opt-out at any time.
-However, if you opt-out or withdraw consent, we may still need to send you communications to allow us to fulfil the product or service you have requested.
+For example, where we want to send you marketing messages by email, we would ask your permission first and you can opt-out at any time.
+Withdrawal of your consent will not affect the lawfulness of any processing based on consent before withdrawal or the lawfulness of processing based on other legal bases.

 To enter into and fulfil a contract

-We process your personal information in order to fulfil a contract we have with you.
+We process your personal information in order to fulfil and manage a contract we have with you including responding to enquiries and recovering debts.

 For a legitimate interest